Time-optimal Convexified Reeds-Shepp Paths on a Sphere: Brief Analysis of the Optimal Paths

-\begin{rem} The starting and terminal segments of any candidate optimal path with at least $n \ge 3$ segments will sometimes be referred to as boundary segments, and the other $n-2$ segments will be referred to as middle segments.
-For example, in the path $CC_\beta|C$, the middle segment is $C_\beta$ and in $C|C_\beta GC_\beta|C$, the middle segments are $C_\beta, G$. \end{rem}
+\begin{defn} The starting and terminal segments of any candidate optimal path with at least $n \ge 3$ segments will sometimes be referred to as boundary segments, and the other $n-2$ segments will be referred to as middle segments.
+For example, in the path $CC_\beta|C$, the middle segment is $C_\beta$ and in $C|C_\beta GC_\beta|C$, the middle segments are $C_\beta, G$. \end{defn}

-\textbf{Lemma \ref{lem G inflection}.} \textit{For $g=1$ and $U_{max}\geq1$ (or $r\leq\frac{1}{\sqrt{2}}$), an optimal path without $T$ segments is a concatenation of $|C_\beta GC_\beta|$ and $|C_\beta C_\beta|$ sub-paths, where the start/terminal sub-paths can be truncated\footnote{The start sub-paths may be truncated to $CGC_\beta|$, $GC_\beta|$, $C_\beta|$, or $CC_\beta|$, and the terminal sub-paths may be truncated to $|C_\beta GC$, $|C_\beta G$, $|C_\beta$, or $|C_\beta C$.}.}
+\textbf{Lemma \ref{lem G inflection}.} \textit{For $g=1$ and $U_{max}\geq1$ (or $r\leq\frac{1}{\sqrt{2}}$), an optimal path without $T$ segments is a concatenation of $|C_\beta GC_\beta|$ and $|C_\beta C_\beta|$ sub-paths, where the start/terminal sub-paths can be truncated\footnote{The start sub-paths may be truncated to $CGC_\beta|$, $GC_\beta|$, $C|$, or $CC_\beta|$, and the terminal sub-paths may be truncated to $|C_\beta GC$, $|C_\beta G$, $|C$, or $|C_\beta C$.}.}

 \textbf{Lemma \ref{CC|C non optimal}.} \textit{A $C_\beta C_\beta|C_\beta$ (or $C_\beta|C_\beta C_\beta$) path is not optimal.}

 \textbf{Lemma \ref{lem CGCC non optimal}.} \textit{For $\sigma\geq0$, a path of type $C_\beta G_\sigma C_\beta|C_\beta$ (or $C_\beta|C_\beta G_\sigma C_\beta$) is not optimal.}